 Muggio Valley Ethnographic Museum

 Interested in the history of the Muggio Valley?
 Or maybe the Ticino heat is provoking you to go indoors.
-Either way, the Muggio Valley Ethnographic Museum is an appealing place to discover the history of the valley.
+Either way, the Muggio Valley Ethnographic Museum is an appealing place to discover the valley's history.

 Going through the archives and the ancient artifacts of the valley, I could not help but feel extremely melancholy for the valley's ancestors.
 It was one of the most impoverished places in Switzerland.
 So poor that people retreated to Italy or America in hopes of work and a better life.
 A place so poor that a man would live in a tall structure, and his only job was catching tiny birds for rich people’s food.
 A delicacy dish, polenta e usei (polenta with birds), was once popular in the villages.